top of page

 FAQS

-HOW DO I KNOW IF MY CHILD NEEDS SPEECH AND/OR LANGUAGE THERAPY?
+HOW DO I KNOW IF MY CHILD NEEDS SPEECH OR OCCUPATIONAL THERAPY?

 We recommend contacting your pediatrician, child's teacher, or childcare provider and expressing your concerns.
 They can be a great resource for information on how your child is growing outside of your home.

-If you're still concerned about your child's speech or language, call (270) 938-0101 today for a free phone consultation with a licensed speech language pathologist.
+If you're still concerned about your child's development, call (270) 938-0101 today for a free phone consultation.

 HOW LONG AND HOW FREQUENT ARE THERAPY VISITS?

 Therapy is always tailored to the unique needs of the individual.
 We typically recommend 30-45-minute sessions.
 Depending on the type and severity of deficits, therapy is recommended at 1x, 2x, or 3x per week.
-The scope and duration of therapy will be discussed in consultation with the clinician during the review meeting.
+The scope and duration of therapy will be discussed in consultation with the clinician after the evaluation.

-The amount of time of which a child will need speech language therapy services is specific to each individual child.
+The amount of time of which a child will need speech or OT therapy services is specific to each individual child.
 Several factors come into play including the severity of the disorder, cooperation and motivation of the child as well the child’s readiness to learn.

 DO YOU ACCEPT INSURANCE?